GridFormer: Residual Dense Transformer with Grid Structure for Image Restoration in Adverse Weather Conditions: Method

 where $[\cdot]$ indicates the concatenation operation.
-The complexity of the attention operation is $\mathcal{O}\left(C^{2}\right)$.
+The major computational overhead in transformers mainly arises from the self-attention (SA) layer.
+In contrast to recent transformer-based methods that employ spatial modeling for SA, the complexity of the key-query dot-product interaction grows quadratically with the spatial resolution of input, \ie $O(N\times N)$.
+Our proposed compact self-attention addresses this by performing SA across channels instead of the spatial dimension, resulting in cross-covariance computation across channels to produce an attention map that implicitly encodes the global context.
+Consequently, our compact self-attention generates an attention map of size $\mathbb{R}^{C \times C}$, instead of the huge regular attention map of size $\mathbb{R}^{N \times N}$.
 Thus, our compact self-attention successfully reduces complexity.

 \textbf{Local enhancement}.
 As shown in Fig.~\ref{fig:cetl}, we add a local feature enhancement stage in the tail of compact self-attention.
-This stage consists of a transposed convolution and a $1\times1$ convolution, with a deconvolution for local feature propagation and a $1\times1$ convolution for local fusion:
+This stage consists of a deconvolution operation, sometimes referred to as a ``transposed convolution," with a deconvolution for local feature propagation and a $1\times1$ convolution for local fusion:

 where $\mathbf{Z}_{out}$ is the final output. $\mathrm{Conv_{1\times1}}$ and $\mathrm{Deconv}$ are $1\times1$ convolution and deconvolution layers respectively.